Visit Fine Woodworking

 I wanted a light inside the router compartment that would either come on when the router was started or when the door was opened.
 So, I went to my favorite shopping mall and liberated a micro switch from some electronic gizmo and the light fixture from a discarded freezer.
 The light is just about the nicest feature of this router table.
 It not only allows you to see what you're doing when changing bits but when in use, there is surprising clarity, as you look down onto the rotating bit.
 I believe the best location to mount it is directly behind the router and as close to the tabletop as possible.

 This part of the project was the most fun for me as it allowed me to be imaginative in keeping the wires tucked neatly away.
 Under normal circumstances I'd provide instructions and a photograph, but due to liability issues, I will not advise how to go about wiring your router table.
 If this is something you're not comfortable with then I suggest you seek the help of a friend or professional.
 Books on wiring are available from your local library or the WEB.
 I will suggest that you NOT use a standard household light switch.
 These switches are too easy to toggle on and the amps involved will eventually be a fire hazard.
 Instead, use a panic type switch where you have to pull it out to activate it but merely hit the paddle to turn it off.
-The one I used was manufactured by Cutler-Hammer and you can perform a search for a supplier in your area if you go HERE.
+The one I used was manufactured by Cutler-Hammer - look in the Yellow Pages for an electrical supplier in your area.
 If you decide to incorporate a light in your table then your switch will need two modules; one each for the router and light.

 Step 6 - The Fence and Table Top